microm12/assignment/README.md

 so do the instances after 30s (the next data point).
 When the instances increase then the CPU load should decrease as the load is spread over more instances.
 For styling I used clarity, an angular oriented component/theming librabry.
 For the design a mockup was given but it was in a form of an image, so the sizes and spacings may differ slightly from the ones provided.

+Future improvements could include a different view when both checkboxes are unchecked and a smoother distribution of the generated data in order to make it seem more realistic.